openstreetmap/id-tagging-schema/ICONS.md

 For presets, it is possible to define an icon via the `imageURL` property in addition to an `icon`.
 The referenced image _might_ be displayed by an editor instead of the `icon`.
 For example, iD displays icons from `imageURL` only when users have not disabled to _show third party icons_.

 `imageURL` is extensively used to specify the logos of brand presets by the [name-suggestion-index](https://github.com/osmlab/name-suggestion-index) project.

+It must not be used for regular preset entries in [iD tagging schema](https://github.com/openstreetmap/id-tagging-schema).